Chapter VI: Student Code of Conduct

 11. Mediation

-Outcome Deferral: At the discretion of the Associate Director (or designee), the imposition of an outcome normally will be deferred until after a decision on a first-level appeal, but may be imposed immediately after the Case Resolution Meeting if:
+Outcome Deferral: At the discretion of the Director (or designee), the imposition of an outcome normally will be deferred until after a decision on a first-level appeal, but may be imposed immediately after the Case Resolution Meeting if:

 1. the Respondent has committed an additional violation of the Code or has violated the terms of a previous outcome(s).